fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 ## V

 **Vacation**
-: An in-character phrase used to say you have recently come back from a ban.
-I.e. "I just came back from a week vacation"
+: An in-character phrase used to say you have recently come back from a ban. i.e. "*I just came back from a week vacation.*"

 ## W